Anshin00/TG-RENAMER-BOT/README.md

 #### The Easy Way

-**Watch infotel Video for knowing how to Create yoir own Bot** - 👉 https://youtu.be/yYHrSnuYXpA

 ### You can also tap the Deploy To Heroku button below to deploy straight to Heroku!